ITV News Meridian: January 1993 – December 2006

-Meridian South went on air with Fred Dinenage (TVS & Southern) and Debbie Thrower (BBC), the South East anchors were Mike Debens (TVS) and Alison Holloway (Sky, ABC) and in the Thames Valley, Andy Craig (Central) partnered with Mai Davies (TVS).
+Meridian South went on air with Fred Dinenage (TVS & Southern) and Debbie Thrower (TVS & BBC), the South East anchors were Mike Debens (TVS) and Alison Holloway (Sky, HTV West) and in the Thames Valley, Andy Craig (Central) partnered with Mai Davies (TVS & HTV Wales).
 Carl Tyler did the weather for Thames Valley and South and Ron Lobeck was also retained for the South East forecasts.

 Robin Britton recruited programme producer Paul Erlam and transport correspondent Mike Pearse (Thames News), along with Alison Black (Channel 4 Daily) and Peter Brookes (TV-am).

 Andy Cooper hired Nick Myers from TV-am, and moved Steve McDonnell from current affairs at TVS back into the newsroom as a programme producer.
 Mark Southgate recruited journalist Marc Percy.
 The three new-look programmes were hosted from an original set design was by Eye-Catching Design.

 All three editions of Meridian Tonight went onto win the Royal Television Society's Nations and Regions Programme of the Year award – the only time three programmes have tied for the top prize.

 Presentation for all three services moved to new smaller digital studios at Whiteley, near Fareham on Saturday 4 December 2004.
 The Northam studios in Southampton were sold for a reported £5 million for domestic housing and the studios near Maidstone were closed.
 The Meridian team in the South East moved back to the Maidstone Studios originally built by TVS and rejected by Meridian when they took over.
 Newsgathering operations in all areas were retained.

 In December 2006, the updates during GMTV became pan-regional.
 Weekend bulletins had become pan-regional across the South Coast and South East only, whilst the West retained its own weekend bulletins until 3 December 2006, when ITV Thames Valley was launched.